To really understand the issue of endometriosis and ovarian cancer we need to keep several things in perspective, including the following:

 - what is the actual change in the risk for any given factor

 - what can you do to change or reduce the risk in question

 In the following paragraphs I use the example of what scientific studies tell us about how consuming dairy products affects the risk of developing ovarian cancer.

-The risk of ovarian cancer as it related to overall dairy consumption was slightly increased (RR = 1.17), with yogurt consumption slightly increased (RR =1.13) but skim/low fat milk did not show an increase risk (RR = 0.94) nor did the consumption of cheese have an increased risk (RR = 0.95).
+The risk of ovarian cancer as it related to overall dairy consumption was slightly increased (RR = 1.17), with yogurt consumption slightly increased (RR =1.13) but skim/ low-fat milk did not show an increased risk (RR = 0.94) nor did the consumption of cheese have an increased risk (RR = 0.95).